kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 affect traffic between workloads might not be very straightfoward.

 To mitigate this risk and improve UX, A tool which reversely looks up affecting policies for a given Pod and prints out relative precedence of those rules can be quite useful.
-(TODO: link to NP explainer/future work?)
+The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy and DefaultNetworkPolicy.
+This is a vertical effort and will not be addressed by this KEP in particular.

 ### Future work